timeplus-io/docs/docs/tutorial-kv.md

 # Use Primary Key For Update and Delete

 By default, streams in Timeplus are in append-only mode.
 When you create a stream with the mode `versioned_kv`, you can update the data with same primary key(s).
 When you query the stream with `table` function, only the latest version for the same primary key(s) will be shown.
-When you use this stream as "right-table" in a streaming JOIN with other streams, Timeplus Proton will automatically choose the closest version.
+When you use this stream as "right-table" in a streaming JOIN with other streams, Timeplus will automatically choose the closest version.

-[Versioned Stream](versioned-stream) supports INSERT and UPDATE.
+[Versioned Stream](versioned-stream) and [Mutable Stream](mutable-stream) support INSERT and UPDATE.
 To delete data with certain primary key(s), please create a [Changelog Stream](changelog-stream).

 A HOWTO video: